canmom/canmom.github.io/fiction/summoning.md

 ---
-title: A wizard's apprentice (WIP)
+title: Against All Wizards
 layout: wormqueen
 category: fiction
 ---
+# Against All Wizards

 Two months into your apprenticeship, the Master bound demons into your shoulders.
 They erupted in immense boils, which the master methodically lanced; you screamed into a strip of leather, shuddering against the ropes holding you to your chair.

 The demons were small, and each one was placed in a bottle and taken somewhere out of sight.
 Their inhuman keening, not vocal cords but tendons, were almost as pitiful as your own whimpers.
 These were demons of arm flesh, and they had no eyes to see by; the flesh was not potent, and their lives would be short even without the Master's experiments.